Framley Parsonage: Author's description and other criticism

 In his autobiography, Trollope described Framley Parsonage: "The story was thoroughly English.
 There was a little fox-hunting and a little tuft-hunting, some Christian virtue and some Christian cant.
 There was no heroism and no villainy.
 There was much Church, but more love-making."

 The Literary Gazette of 1861 saw the book as marking the eclipse of Byronism in the literary world, and its replacement by what it called “accurate and faithful portraits of mediocre respectability.”

-20thC criticism would confirm the accuracy of Trollope's representation of the habits and mores of his mid-Victorian middle-class world in Framley Parsonage, whilst also hinting the work perhaps suffered from the (necessary) haste involved in its serial composition.
+20th century criticism would confirm the accuracy of Trollope's representation of the habits and mores of his mid-Victorian middle-class world in Framley Parsonage, whilst also hinting the work perhaps suffered from the (necessary) haste involved in its serial composition.